“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “Down here!”
 I heard a young male voice holler from downstairs.

-I snapped my attention towards the basement door to discover that it was slightly open.
+I looked over towards the basement door to discover that it was slightly open.
 But before I could make my way towards the door a young twenty-one almost twenty-two year old man walked up the stairs.
-His height was about six feet and an inch tall, He also wasn’t a very big guy, but he wasn’t a toothpick either, Luke was the exact size for his height.
+His height was about six feet and an inch tall.
+He also wasn’t a very big guy, but he wasn’t a toothpick either, Luke was the exact size for his height.
 His hair was dark brown and buzzed cut, his eyes were light blue and he wears glasses.

 “Ah,” I met him with a smile and propped my hands on my hips, “hard at work already I see.”

 My older brother, Luke Williams, is on his third year of college in Green Bay, Wisconsin and he is hoping to complete his degree to become an engineer or some type of inventor.
 However, in the meantime he’s been working as a waiter at a restaurant exclusively in the Green Bay area while also working on some inventions here and there.
 His inventions range from household items to weird contraptions that I don’t even know what they are supposed to be used for.
 But he’s a bit of a beginner so I guess it comes with the territory.
-He has also been on the dating scene these last two years so we don’t see the guy as often, but when he does come home it’s usually for a couple days or so.
+He has also been on the dating scene these last two years, each year being a new girl and he just started dating a new girl recently two months ago.
+So we don’t see the guy as often, but when he does come home it’s usually for a couple days or so.

 “Wait,” I furrowed a brow and pointed at him, “you were able to get into dad’s workshop?
 I thought dad was the only one that knew how to get in there?”